stephen-hqxu/drr/README.md

 - A **C++23** capable compiler
 - CMake **v3.20 or higher**

-As of February 2024, the only compiler supporting a good range of C++23 features is the **MSVC v19.39 or higher** (corresponds to **Visual Studio 2022 17.9 or higher**).
-Therefore, we have only tested our code with said compiler on Windows.
-We may update our build script and conduct more testing in the future once more compilers are supported.

 This project makes use of [nanobench](https://github.com/martinus/nanobench/tree/v4.3.11) for measuring execution time in our experiment.
 We have included all dependencies in the repository and no additional setup is required.

 ### Compilation